9 Warning Signs and Symptoms of Leaky Gut

 7. Mood disorders, including anxiety, depression, and autism.
 Scientific American quoted several studies that concluded that leaky gut may allow substances to pass from the intestine to the bloodstream that harm the brain.

-Among the findings: 35 percent of depressed participants showed signs of leaky gut,9 and as many as 9 out of 10 individuals with autism–primarily a disorder of the brain–suffer from leaky gut.
+Among the findings: 35 percent of depressed participants showed signs of leaky gut,9 and as many as 9 out of 10 individuals with autism suffer from leaky gut.

-Interestingly, mice that demonstrated autism-like symptoms, who were treated with beneficial bacteria, showed changes such as less anxious behavior and increasing communication levels.10
+Interestingly, in a study of mice that demonstrated autism-like symptoms, those who were treated with beneficial bacteria showed changes such as less anxious behavior and increased communication levels.10

 8. Chronic pain in joints and muscles, including arthritis and headaches.
 When the contents of your intestines, such as particles of food and bacteria, leak into your gut, the immune system is activated to combat the invaders.